 After installation your SSH server is ready to use.
 Now all you need is a SSH client to be able to connect to your server from your other computer.
 I recommend you to use PuTTY.

-Once you download PuTTY, only thing you need is to enter your server's IP address and click Open.
-If a dialog box appears you only need to click Yes to save the server's host key.
+Once you download PuTTY, the only thing you need is to enter your server's IP address and click Open.
+If a dialogue box appears you only need to click Yes to save the server's host key.
 When you click Yes you'll be connected to your server and ready to work.

 If you didn't install LAMP during setup here's how to do it.
 We'll use Tasksel, which is installed on Ubuntu Server by default.